Relative Fontaine-Messing theory over power series rings: Fontaine--Laffaille data and torsion crystalline cohomology

 Given the previous proposition, the proof of Theorem \ref{thm-cons-phi} (3) (for any $d \geq 1$) proceeds exactly as in the case $d = 1$, which will not be repeated here.
-To simplify notation, we only treat the case $j =0$ of Proposition \ref{prop-multi-key} since the proof for $j >0$ is exactly the same.
 Note that if Proposition \ref{prop-multi-key} holds for $t_d$, then the analogous statement with $t_d$ replaced by any of the $t_i$'s will also hold.
 We shall proceed via induction on $d$, with the base case $d = 1$ proved in the previous subsection.
 Assume $d \geq 2$.
-We begin with some preliminaries.